The Blip: Phase Four

-In Hawkeye, set one year after the Blip, the phrase "Thanos was right" is seen on a coffee mug and in graffiti in New York City.
-The event is mentioned by Kate Bishop when she deduces that Clint Barton was the Ronin.
-In the series it is also shown that Yelena Belova / Black Widow was also blipped and that Maya Lopez / Echo and her father, William, survived the Blip, only for William to later die in an attack facilitated by their employer, Wilson Fisk / Kingpin.
-Hawkeye episode five, "Ronin", was the first MCU media to show the Blip from the perspective of a person being blipped, with Belova seeming to almost instantly disintegrate and then reappear, with the room around her changing in appearance to signify the sudden passage of five years.

-Although the Blip is never mentioned in Moon Knight, the issue date on Marc Spector’s passport is visibly shown to be December 14, 2018 (a post-Blip date), indicating that he survived the Blip.
-In addition, a Global Repatriation Council (GRC) banner is seen on the side of a bus.
-The series' head writer Jeremy Slater later confirmed Spector's survival.

-The Blip is not shown to occur in the alternate universes depicted in episodes of the TV series What If...?.
-In one alternate universe, T'Challa convinces Thanos to abandon his plans of erasing half of life in the universe.
-In another alternate universe, Thanos arrives on Earth, having acquired most of the Infinity Stones, but is infected by the quantum virus and transformed into a zombie.
-In another alternate universe, Thanos arrives on Earth to retrieve the Mind Stone after collecting the other Infinity Stones, but is swiftly killed by Ultron, who takes the Stones for himself and sets about to kill all life in the Multiverse.
+The Blip is not shown to occur in the alternate universes depicted in episodes of the animated series What If...?'s first season.
+In the second episode, T'Challa convinces Thanos to abandon his plans of erasing half of life in the universe, while in the fifth episode Thanos arrives on Earth, having acquired five of the Infinity Stones, but is infected by the quantum virus and transformed into a zombie before he can acquire the final Stone.
+In the eighth episode, Thanos arrives on Earth to retrieve the Mind Stone after collecting the other Infinity Stones but is swiftly killed by Ultron, who takes the Stones for himself and sets about to annihilate all life in the multiverse.